suarja/ai-edit/memory-bank/onboarding-update-summary.md

 ### Current Issues

-- **Auto-Advancing Screens**: The last pages of the survey flow advance automatically without user control, which creates an awkward user experience
+- **Auto-Advancing Screens**: The last pages of the survey flow advance automatically without user control, which creates an awkward user experience **FIXED**
-- This needs to be fixed to ensure users have full control over when they advance to the next screen
+- This needs to be fixed to ensure users have full control over when they advance to the next screen **FIXED**
-- Affects primarily the features, trial-offer, and subscription screens
+- Affects primarily the features, trial-offer, and subscription screens **FIXED**

+### Latest Updates

+#### Fixed Auto-Advancing Screens Issue

+- Added logic to prevent screens from auto-advancing without user action
+- Created `MANUAL_ADVANCE_SCREENS` constant to identify screens that should never auto-advance
+- Updated `OnboardingProvider` to disable auto-progression by default
+- Added `isAutoProgressAllowed` function to check if a step should allow auto-progression
+- Modified features, trial-offer, and subscription screens to explicitly disable auto-progression
+- Now users must click the "Continue" button to advance through critical screens

 ### Next Steps

-- Fix the auto-advancing screens issue to improve user control
-- Implement RevenueCat for subscription and payment processing
+- Implement RevenueCat for subscription and payment processing (ONB-003)
 - Complete remaining UI refinements and animations